-What is Domestic Strangulation?
+What is a Rhode Island Domestic Strangulation Charge?

 In June of 2012, Rhode Island Governor Lincoln Chafee signed into law the so-called "Anti-Domestic Strangulation" Bill which is now codified in Rhode Island General Law 11-5-2.3.
 The full text of the law can be found below: